jdbeutel/ics699-docs/finalReport/finalReport.md

 Like contacts on an HTC smartphone, the app can suggest duplicates, and the user can link them by confirming.
-The app updates the linked data with each other, so the user can choose to let missing data be filled in, or inconsistent data be unifed.
+The app updates the linked data with each other, so the user can choose to let missing data be filled in, or inconsistent data be unified.
-Data that are linked are displayed together.
+Contacts that are linked are displayed in aggregate.
 Duplicate data can provide different streams of updates from different sources, and share updates with different groups.